joyboseroy/bengal-dharma-corpus/README.md

 This project asks: can we see this process in the words themselves?
 If Buddhist vocabulary migrated into Shakta and Baul texts over centuries, can we measure that migration computationally?
+And how does the Buddhist-Shakta connection compare to the parallel Vaishnava tradition, which developed in the same region at the same time?

 ---

 ## What I Did

-### Step 1: Built a corpus of texts across six tradition layers
+### Step 1: Built a corpus of texts across eight tradition layers

-I collected 48 text documents spanning roughly 1,200 years of Bengali devotional literature.
-The six layers follow a historical chain:
+I collected 75 text documents spanning roughly 1,200 years of Bengali and Sanskrit devotional literature across three major traditions.
+The eight layers follow a historical chain:

 **Layer 1: Vajrayana Buddhist Tara texts (8th to 12th century, Sanskrit)** Hymns to Tara, Vajrayogini, Vajradevi, Prajnaparamita.
 Hevajra Tantra excerpts.